DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - dissolvable: usually written in a web/mobile language and is executed on each local machine when the specific management web page is accessed (such as captive portal)
         - permanent: installed on the monitored system as a persistent background service
     - Just as you need to control physical access to equipment and wiring, you need to use logical controls to protect a network; there are a variety of devices that provide this type of protection, including:
         - stateful and stateless firewalls can perform inspection of the network packets and use rules, signatures and patterns to determine whether the packet should be delivered.
-Circuit-level firewalls (aka circuit proxies) are used to estab- lish communication sessions between trusted partners.
+Circuit-level firewalls (aka circuit proxies) are used to establish communication sessions between trusted partners.
 In theory, they operate at the Session layer (layer 5) of the OSI model.
             - reasons for dropping a packet could include addresses that don’t exist on the network, ports or addresses that are blocked, or the content of the packet (e.g malicious packets blocked by admin policy)
-            - Tier 1 Firewall - One protected Zone e.g Internet & Tier 2 Firewall - Two Protected Zones e.g Internet and DMZ and so on.
+            - ⚒️Tier 1 Firewall - One protected Zone e.g Internet
+            - ⚒️Tier 2 Firewall - Two Protected Zones e.g Internet and DMZ and so on.
         - IDP devices, which monitor the network for unusual network traffic and MAC or IP address spoofing, and then either alert on or actively stop this type of traffic
         - proxy/reverse proxies:
             - proxy servers can be used to proxy internet-bound traffic, instead of letting clients talk directly